Savamala: 20th century

-1900-1918
+1900–1918

 Early 20th century was Savamala's golden age.
 Through neighborhood, the spirit of modern Europe was rapidly arriving in Belgrade.
 In 1900, the first ice rink in Belgrade was built near the railway station.
 The central street in the neighborhood was formed on 29 February 1904, when the streets of Savska and Moravska were transformed into one, named Karađorđeva, which stretched from the Sava Square and the railway station, to the Belgrade Fortress.
 In order to straighten and extend the street, the city purchased the Paranos estate and demolished the "Paranos Han".
-Belgrade Cooperative purchased the estate of the Krsmanović brothers in order to built their own building, so the construction of buildings and palaces along the Karađorđeva continued.
+Belgrade Cooperative purchased the estate of the Krsmanović brothers in order to build their own building, so the construction of buildings and palaces along the Karađorđeva continued.
 Building of the Belgrade Cooperative was finished in 1907, the House of Đorđe Vučo in 1908, Hotel Bristol in 1912, Hotel Washington (later Hotel Wilson), etc.

 Despite the filling of the former bog from the Prokop stopped in 1898, the filling and construction of the embankments wasn't finished, so the area was still regularly flooded.
 The drainage system in the upper sections, at Sarajevska Street, was built only in 1904.
 Former central commercial spot, the Little Market was withering by this time.
 In terms of architecture, it was completely surrounded by the massive, sturdy buildings, while economically, the business moved into the surrounding banks, monetary funds and major commercial companies.
 When construction of the Bristol Hotel began in 1910, the market was completely closed.
 In 1911, Ljubomir Krsmanović announced construction of the four-storey building facing three streets, which was to be the final object around the area of the former market, instead of the old hotel "Bosna".
 Also in 1911, the project was drafted for connecting Savamala and Zeleni Venac with tram line.
 Hughly advanced for its time, the project envisioned tracks on the reinforced concrete pillars reaching above the buildings.
 City rejected the plan.